cohesity/cohesity_sdk/cohesity_sdk/helios/docs/PlatformApi.md

             ),
         ],
-    ) # ClusterFreeDisks | Specifies the parameter to assimilate disks.
+    ) # ClusterFreeDisks | Specifies the parameter to assimilate disks. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Assimilate disks.
 	api_response = client.platform.disks_assimilate(body)
+	pprint(api_response)
+except ApiException as e:
+	print("Exception when calling PlatformApi->disks_assimilate: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Assimilate disks.
+	api_response = client.platform.disks_assimilate(body, access_cluster_id=access_cluster_id, region_id=region_id)
 	pprint(api_response)
 except ApiException as e:
 	print("Exception when calling PlatformApi->disks_assimilate: %s\n" % e)